A Comprehensive Migraine Spectrum Guide: Types, Phases, Triggers, and Prevention

 Important Foods to Maintain Migraine-Free Health:

 1. Omega-3 Fatty Acids: Can be consumed to help reduce inflammation.
-Try to include the following into your diet (as long as you're not allergic the them):
+Try to include the following in your diet (as long as you're not allergic to them):

 - Wild-caught fish (salmon, mackerel, herring, albacore tuna, sardines, or trout)

 Eating better has significantly reduced my migraine issues.
 I have learned that any twinge of migraine pain can be relieved by eating a small handful of walnuts (around 4 whole pieces).
 I have been experiencing so many more migraine-free days, after making some important and necessary changes to my diet.

 2. Riboflavin (Vitamin B2):

 - All-natural beef

 - green leafy vegetables (such as spinach, kale, or broccoli)